guyabel/personal-site/content/publication/bilateral-international-migration-flow-estimates/index.md

 ## Version 5: Update for IMS2020

 The new UN [International Migrant Stock](https://www.un.org/development/desa/pd/content/international-migrant-stock) (IMS) data came out a few weeks back.
 I have added another set of flow estimates based on the IMS2020 and WPP2019 to the [Figshare collection](https://figshare.com/collections/Bilateral_international_migration_flow_estimates_for_200_countries/4470464) (the original flow estimates in the paper were based on IMS2017).
-As the IMS2020 contain bilateral stocks for 2020, it was possible to generate a first set of flow estimates for the 2015-2020 period, show at the end of the animation below for estimates basd on one of the methods covered in the paper:
+As the IMS2020 contain bilateral stocks for 2020, it was possible to generate a first set of flow estimates for the 2015-2020 period, shown at the end of the animation below for estimates based on one of the methods covered in the paper:

 <style>
 video {